-· Data to identify students needing re-teaching

-• Alignment of instructional practices to academic standards
+- Data and how to monitor student progress - Instructional practices that are connected to student learning - Data to identify students needing re-teaching - Alignment of instructional practices to academic standards

-What structures do your teams use (i.e. agendas, minutes, norms, and roles)?
+What structures do your teams use (i.e., agendas, minutes, norms, and roles)?

-What collaborative behaviors do your teams use (i.e., pausing, paraphrasing, posing questions, putting ideas on the table, providing data, paying attention to self and others, and presuming positive intentions)?
+What collaborative behaviors do your teams use (i.e., pausing; paraphrasing; posing questions; putting ideas on the table; providing data; paying attention to self and others; and presuming positive intentions)?